Author: Vanessa Ngan, Staff Writer, 2006.

 |Granulomatous slack skin||

-This is the second most common group of CTCL and account for about 30% of all CTCL cases.
+This is the second most common group of CTCL and accounts for about 30% of all CTCL cases.
 This group includes primary cutaneous anaplastic large cell lymphoma and lymphomatoid papulosis.

 |Primary cutaneous anaplastic large cell lymphoma||Lymphomatoid papulosis|